xendit/xendit-qa-assessment/README.md

 **How to use the existing framework**

-1. Download the existing framework from the following github repository -
+1. Clone/ download the complete framework repository from the following github path - https://github.com/xendit/xendit-qa-assessment
 2. Unzip the folder and use it for generating the test scenarios

-*The folder names and its purpose is highlighted below* -Folder name: *features*-
+*The folder names and its purpose is highlighted below*

+-Folder name: *features*-

 Purpose : Contains the feature file where the cucumber scripts are written using gherkin syntax.
 Use this file to update the feature that are going to be automated using ‘Scenario Outline’,’given’, ‘When’ and ‘Then’ keywords

 -Folder name : *shared-objects*-

 Purpose : Maintain all shared objects within the scripts. such as test data, environment details,etc. This can be used if required, not necessarily to be updated

  -Folder name: *step-definitions*-

 Purpose : Step definitions file( function definitions).
 A Step Definition is a Java/javascript method with an expression that links it to one or more Gherkin steps.
 When Cucumber executes a Gherkin step in a scenario, it will look for a matching step definition to execute.

 3. You may start building the automation scripts by updating the .feature file located under feature folder
 4. Write the detailed steps and associated methods in step definition file locate under step definition folder